KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 **Preliminary Root Cause**:
 The present DevOps Engineer determined that a Cloud component during an update misbehaved and didn't start correctly when published.
 Therefore, no new data was processed to the database.
-The data was temporary stored in a data queue.
+The data was temporarily stored in a data queue.

 **Mitigation:**:
 The DevOps Engineer fixed the program again and all stored data was processed correctly.